 The gimbal airjet must balance the object in the air at a particular angle that will be indicated by the joystick.
 At a given angle, it must move the object from point to point according to the rotation of the gimbal.
 The Gimbal shoots a spherical object by controlling the air pressure that comes from the leaf blower.
 The air pressure quickly jumps from 30psi to 100psi in less than a second to lift the object in a projectile motion.

 To prevent the falling of the object in the air, the gimbal cannot move the object lower than 45° in θ direction.

-There are five main parts that were considered for the gimbal airjet, such as the microprocessor, servomotors, joystick, hose and leaf blower.
+There are five main parts that were considered for the gimbal airjet.
+These are the microprocessor, servomotors, joystick, hose and leaf blower.
 The cost for each part of the gimbal is limited because the overall cost has to be less than $4000.

 Engineering Standards